AdeptAustin/mythras.net/Pages/Homebrew.md

 In the Northeast is this parallel's version of the United States, which maintains military advantage through alliances with other-dimensional beings and sentient parasitic fungi.

-Parallel1 34.21.12 is a homebrew setting for Mythras.
-It's a mashup of core Mythras, After the Vampire Wars (ATVW), Luther Arkwright (LA), Worlds United (WU), and some homebrew rules.
+Parallel1 34.21.12 is a homebrew setting for _Mythras_.
+It's a mashup of core _Mythras_, After the Vampire Wars (ATVW), Luther Arkwright (LA), Worlds United (WU), and some homebrew rules.

 | Links | [LINK](https://divergent-earth.imminentdoom.com/) |
 | :-- | :-- |

 #### Shadows and Echoes: Mythras in the worlds of the Insect Kinden and True People

-Shadows and Echoes (SAE) is a homebrew, unofficial, Mythras setting for fans of Adrian Tchaikovsky's worlds described in his series Shadows of the Apt and Echoes of the Fall.
+Shadows and Echoes (SAE) is a homebrew, unofficial, _Mythras_ setting for fans of Adrian Tchaikovsky's worlds described in his series Shadows of the Apt and Echoes of the Fall.

 The kinden, from Shadows of the Apt, live on the eastern continent.
 The kinden's spiritual Ancestors are invertebrates: insects, arachnids, mollusks...